Edited by: Keri Stooksbury

 If you’re an AAdvantage Executive Platinum or ConciergeKey member, you will still be able to select your complimentary alcoholic beverage as well as a snack or fresh food item, so there’s no difference if you’re sitting in a Main Cabin Extra seat.

-Main Cabin Extra seats truly are the best places you can sit if you have to sit in the rear of the plane.
-Sure, everyone likes those fancy flatbeds or recliner first class seats up front, but reality says that at least some flights will probably be in economy.
+Main Cabin Extra seats are the best places to sit if you have to be in or near the rear of the plane.
+Sure, everyone likes those fancy lie-flat or recliner first class seats up front, but reality says that at least some flights will probably be in economy.

 In economy, Main Cabin Extra seats have the advantage of being located in the most prime spots, including: